Screamzle/DevOps-Project/README.md

 The stages for my build are as follows:

-• Declarative: Checkout SCM - code is pulled from GitHub repo when webhook triggers
+- Declarative: Checkout SCM - code is pulled from GitHub repo when webhook triggers

-• Setup - downloads and installs dependencies if necessary and activates virtual environment, logs into Docker Hub for image push later
+- Setup - downloads and installs dependencies if necessary and activates virtual environment, logs into Docker Hub for image push later

-• Testing - runs pytest on all unit tests in repository
+- Testing - runs pytest on all unit tests in repository

-• Build - runs docker-compose to build container images from docker-compose.yaml
+- Build - runs docker-compose to build container images from docker-compose.yaml

-• Push - pushes newly built containers to Docker Hub
+- Push - pushes newly built containers to Docker Hub

-• Deploy - deploys Swarm Stack app and mysql database on two Azure VMs
+- Deploy - deploys Swarm Stack app and mysql database on two Azure VMs

-See below for jenkins build log:

 ![pipelinescreenshot](https://user-images.githubusercontent.com/57453458/157740928-189da466-2a55-494a-a53d-c26e2140fa10.jpg)